jimlengel/ActiveRecord/README.md

 ##Learning Competencies

-* Model a real world system using ruby code
+* Model a simple real-world system in Ruby code
 * Translate between different modes of modeling a problem (user stories, diagrams, pseudocode, etc.)
 * Create well-defined classes with a single responsibility
 * Identify and implement classes based on real world requirements